tesibelda/vcstat/README.md

 - Add a [GitHub Star](https://github.com/tesibelda/vcstat) to the project.
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or your personal blog.

+# Disclaimer

+The author and maintainers are not affiliated with VMware.
+VMware is a registered trademark or trademark of VMware, Inc.

 # License